 We have so much going on here at Home Microgreens that we didn't want to waste time and regrow them if one method didn't work well.

-After our latest surprise with a similar microgreen, why not throw together a couple of trays and see which method grows Tokyo Bekana the best.
+After our latest surprise with a similar microgreen, why not throw together a couple of trays and see which method best grows Tokyo Bekana.

 The Tokyo Bekena Test Results

 The seeds germinated in 2-days, but we waited until the fourth day to put the trays under the lights.
-The photo below shows how the microgreens looked when we took off the weight (left tray) and the dome (right tray).
+The photo below shows how the microgreens looked when we removed the weight (left tray) and the dome (right tray).

 The white color you see on the domed tray is root hairs.